 TETRA’s Escape is another fun easy platinum game with cross-buy functionality from publisher Ratalaika Games.
-You must help save all of the Tetra beings as you possess them and shape-shift into various Tetrominos (Tetris) pieces in order to build platforms which allows the others to reach the end of the stage.
-Developer ABX Games Studio has made a visually cute looking, yet rather challenging puzzle platformer which everyone of all ages can enjoy.
+You must help save all of the Tetra beings as you possess them and shape-shift into various Tetrominos (Tetris) pieces in order to build platforms that allow other cuboids to reach the end of the stage.
+Developer ABX Games Studio has made a visually cute looking, yet rather challenging puzzle platformer that everyone of all ages can enjoy.
 So, let’s take a look at if TETRA’s Escape is worth picking up.

 The gameplay and core mechanics are simple.
 You can possess any of the Tetra folk which are in the stage by pressing L1 or R1, then you can move them, jump up one ledge that’s in front of you, and the coloured ones can morph into various Tetris shapes – which are called Tetrominos in the game.
 Later on, you also gain the ability to rotate the shapes they can become as well as other abilities such as undoing one of the placements and flipping a shape.
 Until you unlock these abilities though, you can’t undo a placement once you confirm it.
 This results in you having to think about things strategically as you plan out what you want to put where so that you can progress towards the end and not become trapped.